svladykin/ReplicaMap/README.md

 There are 3 Kafka topics participate in the protocol (see below about their configuration):
  - `data` topic, a compacted topic where plain key-value records are stored (an existing topic can be used)
- - `ops` topic, an operations log topic, where every update attempt is sent (analog to WAL in conventional databases)
+ - `ops` topic, an operation's log topic, where every update attempt is sent (analog to WAL in conventional databases)
  - `flush` topic, where flush requests are sent

 All these topics must be partitioned the same way.